jupyter-book/mystmd/packages/myst-transforms/docs/index.md

 unified()
   .use(mathPlugin, { macros: {} }) // Add the plugin with any options
-  .run(tree); // Run the mdast through the set of plugins
+  .run(tree); // Run the AST through the set of plugins

-// The mdast tree has now been modified in place.
+// The AST has now been modified in place.
 ```